Learning the AsciiDoc syntax

 Instead of practicing the AsciiDoc syntax alone, learners can team up with a second person to solve these exercises.

-There’s also a collaborative web editor which has been designed for such a training.
+There’s also a collaborative web editor that has been designed for such a training.
 See this blog post for details on how to run such a training event.

 Further reading